Lupin the Third: Neighbor World Princess: Publication

 Written by Yosuke Saeki and illustrated by Keyaki Uchi-Uchi with original character designs by Pairan, Lupin III: Neighbor World Princess began serialization in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion on August 26, 2021.
 The series' first season ended on December 2, 2021, and resumed its second season on February 24, 2022.
-Its chapters have been collected into seventeen tankōbon volumes as of October 2025.
+The series entered its final arc in August 2025.
+Its chapters have been collected into twenty tankōbon volumes as of July 2026.